Edwin Jarvis: The New Avengers

-When the New Avengers were formed, Jarvis was called back after taking a holiday "for the first time in years", having been informed that his 'special' services were once again needed.
-Jarvis often confronts Wolverine over the man's poor kitchen etiquette, a battle only new member Spider-Man's Aunt May was able to win.
-Jarvis seemingly struck up a relationship with May, who had moved into Stark Tower with Peter Parker and Mary Jane Watson after her house burnt down.
-When Spider-Man switched sides during the Civil War, however, May and Mary Jane fled Stark Tower to live in hiding.
-In a New Avengers Civil War story, Jarvis was shot by an employee who was opposed to Tony Stark using technology invented to enforce the Superhuman Registration Act.
-However, it appears Jarvis recovers from this wound as he is shown to be working again in Civil War: The Initiative.
-He also humorously mentions that if Stark allowed "that Tigra %^#$" in the new incarnation of the Avengers, Tony would need to find someone else to do the laundry; Tigra had worked for Stark's side throughout the entirety of the Civil War incident.
-In the 2008 storyline One More Day, Jarvis is given over $2,000,000 by Stark to pay for May's hospital bills following an assassination attempt in the aftermath of Peter's own decision to publicly reveal Spider-Man's true identity.
+When the New Avengers are formed, Jarvis is called back after taking a holiday "for the first time in years", having been informed that his services were once again needed.
+Jarvis seemingly struck up a relationship with May Parker, who had moved into Stark Tower with Peter Parker and Mary Jane Watson after her house burned down.
+In the 2008 storyline One More Day, Jarvis is given over $2,000,000 by Stark to pay for May's hospital bills following an assassination attempt in the aftermath of Peter's decision to publicly reveal his identity as Spider-Man.
 Jarvis visibly breaks down upon seeing May in the hospital bed, confessing his deep love to the Parkers.
-As a consequence of the "One More Day" storyline, however, Spider-Man's timeline has undergone a major continuity overhaul, including Jarvis's relationship with the Parkers.
+Following the "One More Day" storyline, Peter and Mary Jane's marriage was erased from history by Mephisto, which affected Jarvis's relationship with the Parkers.